 A great shot for Nathan Smith and Nicole’s Beer School at The Trappist several years ago. (photo “borrowed” from Jon Weber’s Beer Obsessed, in the hopes he won’t mind.)

 Today is the 62nd birthday of Don Gortemiller, former brewmaster for Pacific Coast Brewing in Oakland, California.
 Don was making beer there since the very beginning, back in 1988, helping to put Oakland and the Bay Area on the beer map, but left under an odd set of circumstances.
 I believe he’s currently on the lookout for a new opportunity.
 Join me in wishing Don a very happy birthday.

 Note: the last three photos purloined from Facebook.

-Today is the 46th birthday of Lars Larson, brewmaster of Trumer Brauerei in Berkeley, California.
+Today is the 48th birthday of Lars Larson, brewmaster of Trumer Brauerei in Berkeley, California.
 Larsen studied brewing in Germany and was the prefect person to recreate Trumer Pils in the United States, one of the best pilsners made in California, or indeed anywhere, foreign or domestic.
-I got to know Lars much better a couple of years ago, when we were both invited to judge a beer competition in Santiago, Chile, and he’s a very thoughtful brewer, and great fun to hang out with.
+I got to know Lars much better a few years ago, when we were both invited to judge a beer competition in Santiago, Chile, and he’s a very thoughtful brewer, and great fun to hang out with.
 Join me in wishing Lars a very happy birthday.